 Laundry Rooms: Gerry Hall contains one laundry room located in basement.

 Main Lounge: The Gerry Hall main lounge contains a pool table, ping-pong table and a big screen tv for student use.

 Kitchen: Gerry offers students a full kitchen to utilize.

-The main lounge and offices for Resident Assistants and the Residence Hall Director are located off the main lobby.
-Resident Assistants are in their office in the evenings Sunday to Thursday, 8 p.m. to midnight and Friday and Saturday 9 p.m. to 2 a.m.
+Offices for Resident Assistants and the Residence Hall Director are located off the main lobby.
+Resident Assistants are available in their office in the evenings Sunday to Thursday, 8 p.m. to midnight and Friday and Saturday 9 p.m. to 2 a.m.
 The Resident Director has office hours during the day on weekdays.

 Catskill Hall is an upper division Residence Hall available to continuing students, transfer students, and incoming international students.
 To be eligible to live in Catskill, you must have at least 15 earned academic credits and no significant judicial history.Read More About Catskill Hall >

 Gerry Hall was the first residence hall built at SUNY Delhi.
 The building is named after Angelica L. Gerry of Lake Delaware, NY, an individual who had shown great generosity to SUNY Delhi for many years.
 Gerry is pronounced with a hard "g" sound, not a "j" sound.Read More About Gerry Hall >